JThor1990/DMR_GroupSizeEffects/README.md

-# DMR_GroupSizeEffects
-"No obvious benefits of group size in wild Damaraland mole-rats Fukomys damarensis": Code and Data
+# "No obvious benefit of group size in wild Damaraland mole-rats _Fukomys__damarensis"

+The files in this repository provide the R code necessary to replicate all of the analyses in the paper.

+The R scripts are separated according to analysis.

+i) Status-related survivorship in females

+ii) Early life growth, adult body mass, and body condition

+iii) Within-group recruitment rates